jkohlin/wordpress-basics/personal-portfolio.md

 3. Change the theme's name to anything you want, and perform a `git push` to the Github repository.
 4. Activate your new theme from Wordpress admin.

-### 2 - Page layout
+### 2 - Page structure
-Now when your theme is active it's time to lay out the site's structure.
-In Wordpress admin, create the following page structure:
+The content is the core of a website and should be the first thing to plan.
+A this assignment is about building a Wordpress theme only, we will assume the content plan already has been laid out for us.
+The content will consist of a person bio and the work.
+The following pages should be created via Wordpress admin:

    - Home
-      - About me
+   - About
-      - Projects
    - Contact

-Make sure to add something in each of the pages's content field.
-A couple of lines describing the page's purpose is recommended.
+For now, add some example content on each page.
+A good practice is to describe the purpose of the page.
+We will come back and change the content later.

-### 3 -
+### 3 - Style plan
+You will be presented